8.6 C

 I first met Rivera around three years ago when I was called to the mat.
 I heard the laughter of the boy (Eleggua) in my dream (a sure sign you need to see a Santero/Santera), and so I went to see a Priestess for a Diloggun reading.
 The reading opened in Osogbo (the negative).
 I had issues with my ancestors.
 They desired a stronger connection with me and demanded that I attended Misas.
 However, the priestess also felt that I needed to see a much more skilled priest to understand the messages my ancestors wanted to give me.
 Rivera was “summoned” from the Netherlands to London.
 Before, our one-to-one meeting, I first attended a Misa he facilitated, which was quite frankly the most intense spiritual experience I have ever had.
 In our one-to-one reading (the priestess was also present), what he told me was simply astonishing.
 There was no way for him to have known the things he said.
 In an effort, it seems, for my ancestors to reveal to me that Rivera was in touch with them, they gave him a word that they knew was very, very significant to me.
 My two older sons also saw Rivera for a Diloggun reading.
 After sitting with Rivera, my sons walked out of their meeting with him as if they had gone through a rites of passage and were now, men.
 After connecting again with Rivera for a Diloggun reading, I asked him to honor me with an interview for Kentake Page.

-Rivera also started reading the tarot but after predicting the “danger” around a client’s nephew, which came to pass, he put away his tarot cards because he did not want to be “the bearer of bad news.”
+Rivera also started reading the tarot, but after predicting the “danger” around a client’s nephew, which came to pass, he put away his tarot cards because he did not want to be “the bearer of bad news.”
 He did not read the tarot again until he was living in the Netherlands.

 After leaving the Navy (he was drafted during the Vietnam war), Rivera started attending university, in the hope of becoming a sociologist.
 During a course in Puerto Rican sociology, he experienced a spirit possession.
 This led him to become initiated into Palo Mayombe and Lucumi/Santeria.
 Rivera is a Priest of Yemaya.
-He has been living in the Netherland for over twenty years.
+He has been living in the Netherlands for over twenty years.

 “Our ancestors are an ever widening circle of hope.”